 French Great War grenade collecting offers many interesting and varied examples both visually and in the manner of their construction.
-All examples are quite within the price range of the collector, running anywhere from $65 to a few hundred dollars.
+All examples are within the price range of the average collector, running anywhere from $65 to a few hundred dollars.

 *As an Amazon Associate, Military Trader / Military Vehicles earns from qualifying purchases.